ericsonga/APCSAReview/_sources/Array2dBasics/Array2dCodePractice.rst

         .. tab:: Question

-           Instantiate a two-dimensional array named **colors** that contains the colors of the rainbow (red, orange, yellow, green, blue, purple) in an inner array, the primary colors (red, yellow, blue) in another inner array, and secondary colors (orange, green, purple) in another inner array.
+           Declare and create a two-dimensional array of strings named ``colors``.
+Put the colors ("red", "yellow", "blue") in the first row, and the colors ("orange", "green", "purple") in the second row.
 Then print every value in the array.

            .. activecode::  arr2DEx7q
               :language: java